Mohamed-Anwar0412/Banker-s-Algorithm/README.md

 # How it works

+The Banker's algorithm is used to prevent deadlocks in resource allocation.
+The algorithm works by examining the available resources, the maximum resources each process may need, and the resources already allocated to each process.
+Based on this information, the algorithm determines whether the system is in a safe state (i.e., there is no deadlock) and calculates the order in which the processes can be executed.

+This implementation of the algorithm uses the following steps:

 1. a GUI that allows you to specify the number of processes and resources<br />
 ![setup system](/Screenshots/setup_system.png)<br />
 2. Input **Maximum** need for each process, **current allocation**, and **Total resources** and press *Calculate*<br/>